TanmayJain97/Employee-Payroll-App-Web-Dev/README.md

 # Employee-Payroll-App-Web-Dev

-Modified to UC 2 - Ability to create a Header Section with Employee Details and Add Employee button
+Modified to UC 3 - Ability to view Employee Payroll details in a Tabular Format